 The Natural and Working Lands Sector recommends development of biomass facilities.
 Biomass typically refers to a quantity of organic, plant-based material.
 Biomass material is formed through absorption of carbon (in the form of CO2) from the atmosphere in the presence of energy supplied by the sun.
 At the end of its life, biomass material breaks down and releases carbon back into the atmosphere, either as CO2 or CH4, depending on the decomposition conditions.
 Aerobic decomposition of biomass occurs in the presence of oxygen, and is conducive to CO2 formation.
 Anaerobic decomposition occurs in an oxygen-deprived environment in the presence of bacteria and predominantly results in CH4 formation along with smaller quantities of CO2 (CEC 2014).
 The types of biomass feed stock from the Natural and Working Lands Sector suitable for gasification or combustion largely consist of woody biomass.
 This is because leafy plant materials do not meet specifications for energy content (i.e., BTU content), high heat value (HV), moisture content, ash content, and chip size.
-Potential feedstock sources include residuals from forest fuels reduction and defensible space activities: timber harvest residuals including limbs, treetops, and unmerchantable logs generated as byproducts of commercial timber harvest activities; construction and demolition wood waste from building/remodeling activities; and agricultural waste (e.g., orchard clippings, aged-out trees).
+Potential feedstock sources include residuals from forest fuels reduction and defensible space activities; timber harvest residuals including limbs, treetops, and unmerchantable logs generated as byproducts of commercial timber harvest activities; construction and demolition wood waste from building/remodeling activities; and agricultural waste (e.g., orchard clippings, aged-out trees).

 Power plants that consume biomass feed stocks-either by direct combustion or via gasification-produce electricity that qualifies for the Renewable Electricity Standard (RES) if the biomass feed stock is considered renewable.
-While direct combustion or combustion of gasification-produced synthetic gas produces GHG emissions, biomass facilities are considered "carbon neutral" by virtue that the CO2 emissions are already part of the carbon cycle.
-For instance, the Buena Vista Biomass plant in Amador County produced electricity using forest thinning slash, urban wood waste (i.e., construction and demolition wood from building activities), and woody agricultural waste (i.e., orchard prunings) (Amador County 2010:1-1).
+While direct combustion or combustion of gasification-produced synthetic gas produces GHG emissions, biomass facilities are considered "carbon neutral" by some entities virtue that because the CO2 emissions are already part of the carbon cycle.
+For instance, tThe Buena Vista Biomass plant in Amador County produced electricity using forest thinning slash, urban wood waste (i.e., construction and demolition wood from building activities), and woody agricultural waste (i.e., orchard prunings) (Amador County 2010:1-1).
 The Cabin Creek biomass facility proposed in eastern Placer County would consume timber harvest residuals including limbs, treetops, and unmerchantable logs generated as byproducts of commercial timber harvest activities; and residuals as a result of forest fuels reduction and defensible space activities (Placer County 2012:3-11).
 The proposed Sierra Pacific Cogeneration Power Project in Shasta County would use these feed stocks as well as residue from sawmill operations (Shasta County 2012:2.0-31).
 Producing electricity with woody biomass from forest thinning, timber harvest residuals, and agricultural waste is considered carbon neutral because these materials would otherwise be piled and burned, resulting in similar levels of GHG emissions.
-Use of urban wood waste is also considered carbon neutral because this material would otherwise undergo some mix of aerobic and anaerobic decomposition from use as mulch in landscaping applications or as a soil amendment in a compost operation-also resulting in GHG emissions.
+Use of urban wood waste is often also considered carbon neutral because this material would otherwise undergo some mix of aerobic and anaerobic decomposition from use as mulch in landscaping applications or as a soil amendment in a compost operation-also resulting in GHG emissions.
+While the feedstock for biomass power facilities are is considered to be "carbon neutral", ARB recognizes there is disagreement on the issue of "carbon neutrality."
+As such, the Natural Working Lands and Agriculture Sectors of the Update each include a recommendation that the environmental evaluation of both small-scale and utility-scale biomass energy facilities include the potential life-cycle GHG flux impacts of biomass.

-While the direct GHG emissions emitted by biomass power facilities are considered to be carbon neutral, operation of biomass facilities also involves other secondary, support-related emissions-generating activities, including the following:
+The operation of biomass facilities also involves other secondary, support-related emissions-generating activities, including the following: